Bill Evans: Music and style

-At least during his late years, Evans's favorite keys to play in were A and E. Evans greatly valued Bach's music, which influenced his playing style and which helped him gain good touch and finger independence.
+At least during his late years, Evans's favorite keys to play in were A and E. Evans greatly valued Bach's music, which influenced his playing style and helped him gain good touch and finger independence.
 "Bach changed my hand approach to playing the piano.
 I used to use a lot of finger technique when I was younger, and I changed over to a weight technique.
 Actually, if you play Bach and the voices sing at all, and sustain the way they should, you really can't play it with the wrong approach."
-Evans valued Bach's "The Well-Tempered Clavier" and his "Two- and Three-Part Inventions" as excellent practice material.
+Evans valued Bach's "The Well-Tempered Clavier" and "Two- and Three-Part Inventions" as excellent practice material.